chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 variables (`real`).
 Once you learn to read `:` as “is of type” and square brackets as array type specifiers, the declaration is fairly
-{{<sidenote "right" "easy to understand">}}Regrettably, despite this support for skyline array types being part of Chapel's syntax since its inception, it has not yet been implemented.
-While Chapel supports arrays of arrays, like<br> `var A: [1..n] [1..m] real;`, currently, the inner arrays of such nestings must share the same index set.
-Thus, it is not yet possible to declare array-of-array types in which the inner array's indices are parameterized based on the outer array index.
-As I'll demonstrate later in this article, there are workarounds that can be used in the meantime, which further support the point of this example.{{</sidenote>}}.
+{{<sidenote "right" "easy to understand">}}Regrettably, despite designing Chapel's syntax to support closed-form skyline array declarations like this one, such declarations have not yet been implemented due to lack of prioritization.
+However, both this example and the current workarounds for it in Chapel support the argument that better syntax can improve code clarity and maintainability.
+I'll come back to this [in the comments below]({{<relref "#skyline-array-examples">}}).{{</sidenote>}}

 So, does this declaration syntax provide any new semantic power over what we could do in C?
 No, in both cases, the result is a fairly straightforward {{<sidenote "left" "array of arrays">}}A current colleague, reading this for the first time, asserts that C doesn't really have proper arrays.
-I'd agree with that, both today and when I wrote the original article, but didn't necessarily want to get into that debate with C enthusiasts in the original article, so gave it the benefit of the doubt.{{</sidenote>}}.
+I'd agree with that, both today and when I wrote the original article, but I didn't necessarily want to get into that debate with C enthusiasts at the time, so gave it the benefit of the doubt.{{</sidenote>}}.
 Does it require a learning curve for the C programmer?
 Sure.
 But the result is something that is more concise while also arguably being more readable and elegant.
 For this reason, we believe that the syntactic divergence from C will ultimately benefit programmers more than adhering to C would.

 These benefits become even more significant when moving to higher-dimensional and more complex array-of-array data structures.
-One of the early computations we studied when designing Chapel was a Fast Multipole Method (FMM) benchmark that was developed by Boeing for DARPA’s Data-Intensive Systems (DIS) program of the late 1990’s/early 2000’s [1].
+One of the early computations we studied when designing Chapel was a Fast Multipole Method (FMM) benchmark that was developed by Boeing for DARPA’s Data-Intensive Systems (DIS) program of the late 1990’s/early 2000’s [[1]({{<relref "#bibliography">}})].
 The primary data structure in this mini-application is a collection of signature functions stored using a hierarchy of 3D sparse arrays.
 Each signature function is a 2D discretization of a spherical function in which the elements are 3-element vectors of